-We are also constantly faced for varies new legislative changes and environmental changes and a good example of this is the spread of new viruses that threaten the way we interact with one another.
+We are also constantly faced for varies new legislative changes and environmental changes and a good example of this is the spread of the viruses that threaten the way we interact with one another.
 The municipality will this year focus on updating its policies and by laws to better address these changes and community participation in this regards is important to ensure that the municipality make itself a customer driven institution that reacts to the needs and expectations of our customers.
+The municipality will also rethink its service delivery models to ensure that we keep up with current trends to improve were needed the quality of service we give to our community.

-I also want to that the municipal staff, the municipal council, all the government departments and all our other stakeholders for the support that is shown towards the municipal administration and we hope that together we will enhance the stature of the town and make it a model town within the country.
+I also want to thank the Municipal staff, the Municipal council, all the government departments and all our other stakeholders for the support that is shown towards the municipal administration and we hope that together we will enhance the stature of the town and make it a model town within the country.